AlexLav3/AlexLav3/README.md

 -  Currently studying at 42Prague, and working full-time.
 -  I’m interested in coding, forensics, cybersecurity and doing research on various subjects.
 I'm generally a very curious person, eager to research, learn and understand more.
 -  I’m currently learning C, C++, Unreal Engine, App development, Cybersec.
--  I’m looking to collaborate on anything I can contribute to.
--  You may contact me via email: alexlav.elly@gmail.com
 -  Pronouns: She/Her
 -  I made some small videogame projects in Unreal Engine, and currently working on a fox game, and additionally an app I had an idea for.
 -  Fun fact: although I don't fully agree with the typology system, I am well researched on the topic.
 I am INTP INTp 5w6, 583.